 We believe that all of our clients should be able to benefit from a well-diversified portfolio.
-In fact, we’re absolutely committed to providing an identically high level of service for both our regular investment portfolio as well as our halal investment portfolio.
-The Mahfaza portfolio will use our highly effective passive strategy to track the market and maximize diversification, offering either specific stocks, or a combination of stocks and Islamic bonds (sukuks) to our clients.
-This will help minimized risk and maximized returns, all while complying fully with Shariah law.
+We’re committed to providing an identically high level of service for our regular investment portfolio and our halal investment portfolio.
+The Mahfaza portfolio will use our highly effective passive strategy to track the market and maximize diversification, offering either specific stocks or a combination of stocks and Islamic bonds (sukuks) to our clients.
+It will help minimized risk and maximized returns, all while complying fully with Shariah law.

 What is the risk profile of the Halal Investing Portfolio?

-Because our first Mahfaza Halal investment portfolio is made up entirely of equities, it is by its very nature higher in risk than some of our other portfolios.
+Because our first Mahfaza Halal investment portfolio is made up entirely of equities, its very nature is higher in risk than some of our other portfolios.
 Our second portfolio is mostly comprised of equities as well, but it also includes selected sukuks, making is less risky.
-It’s important to bear in mind that both still have a higher risk profile than our balanced and conservative portfolios – however, we’re confident that our halal-friendly portfolios will still generate great returns for you over time.
+It’s important to bear in mind that both still have a higher risk profile than our balanced and conservative portfolios.
+However, we’re confident that our halal-friendly portfolios will still generate great returns for you over time.

-Due to the fact that Shariah law prohibits using fixed income (something which has the ability to mitigate risk), we always advise our Muslim clients to consider keeping more of their assets in cash than investors working with lower risk portfolios.
-Despite this difference, we’re confident in our diversified passive approach which we believe can generate the returns our clients need to achieve their goals.
+Due to the fact that Shariah law prohibits using fixed income (something which can mitigate risk), we always advise our Muslim clients to consider keeping more of their assets in cash than investors working with lower risk portfolios.
+Despite this difference, we’re confident in our diversified passive approach which we believe can generate our clients’ returns to achieve their goals.

 There are no low-risk, balanced nor conservative portfolios in our Mahfaza products.
 Because our halal portfolios are comprised primarily of stocks, their risk profile is closest to that of a Growth portfolio.

-We do recommend that our clients keep more cash assets, in order to safeguard their investments.
+We do recommend that our clients keep more cash assets to safeguard their investments.